the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 > The city ranks highly in numerous international rankings, and has been recognised as the most "technology-ready" nation (WEF), top International-meetings city (UIA), city with "best investment potential" (BERI), world's smartest city, world's safest country, world's most competitive economy, recently over-taking United States and Hong Kong. third least-corrupt country, third-largest foreign exchange market, third-largest financial center, third-largest oil refining, and trading center, fifth-most innovative country, and the second-busiest container port.

 However, this development is laden with controversy, with accusations of exploration of the low-income workforce and immigrant labor.
-It is a pattern from many countries where "development at all costs" are practiced.
+It is a pattern from many countries where "development at all costs" is practiced.
 The well-off part of the population thrives, and what tourists see are shiny highrises and a well-kept urban environment.
 But we should always take it all with a pinch of salt.

 <captioned-image alt="Marina Bay panorama" caption="Marina Bay panorama" imgFile="/guides/singapore/180302-092307-SG-Singapore.jpg" />